 We think the popularity of asset-based community development started with John McKnight and Jody Kretzmann, who wrote a book published in 1993 called Building Communities from the Inside Out: A Path Toward Finding and Mobilizing a Community's Assets.

-development.
-It shifts thinking from a problem-based focus toward a steady
+The book shifted thinking from a problem-based focus toward a steady

 In case you hate business and are not really sure what an asset is, the word just means something you own.
 Your bank account, the amount of equity you have in a house you're buying, your clothes, or a retirement account are financial assets.